 I’m going to go right ahead and declare these velvet scrunchies as the stocking stuffer of the year.
 I can’t get over how good the quality is for their price.
 I keep one or two on my wrist at all times, and strangers have stopped me in the street to compliment them.
 Buy a pack for everyone you know.

-Maybe I’m including a puzzle because this one actually does look expensive, or maybe it’s because I’m still not recovered from the period earlier this year when puzzles felt as valuable as gold.
+Maybe I’m including a puzzle because this one actually does look expensive, or maybe it’s because I have a thing for cozy nights in.
 Either way, this is one of the chicest options I’ve seen, and something anyone on your list will be happy to have come January.